RealSynarix/CustomMouse/README.md

 | **Shell** | Custom PETG Matte-Finish modeled in TinkerCAD |

 ## Open Source & Licensing
 This project is built to empower the community through transparency and accessibility.
-It stands as a testament to the power of self-taught engineering, bridging the gap between digital programming and physical hardware to outperform multi-billion dollar corporations through bare-metal efficiency.
+It stands as a testament to the power of self-taught engineering, bridging the gap between digital programming and physical hardware to outperform multi-million/billion dollar corporations through bare-metal efficiency.

 I chose licenses that allow this to be open source while keeping this mine and not anyone elses.
 You are free to remix, edit, and share, provided you credit me and distribute contributions under the same licenses.